HOW DOES A BROKERAGE WORK?

-We are welcoming arts and culture projects wishing to use vacant, underutilised or public space in Wellington city.
-Projects may be of any duration as long as they have strong public impact and need not be temporary.
-We are looking to the long-term in assisting change in the city.
+We have welcomed arts and culture projects wishing to use vacant, underutilised or public space in Wellington city.
+Projects could be of any duration as long as they had strong public impact and need not have been temporary.
+We looked to the long-term in assisting change in the city.

-Engage people in Wellington City: Projects should be dynamic and open to the public, accessible and visible.
-They should increase a sense of community in the city and interact with the public in new ways.
-Think about how can you involve people.
+Engage people in Wellington City: Projects that are dynamic and open to the public, accessible and visible.
+They needed to increase a sense of community in the city and interact with the public in new ways.
+Thinking about how they can involve people.

-Provide the unique and innovative: We are not interested in turning the city into another copy of itself, or one type of space or gallery.
-Think about how your project might operate differently to what is already in existence.
+Provide the unique and innovative: We have not been interested in turning cities into another copy of themselves, or one type of space or gallery.
+We have asked people to think about how their project might operate differently to what is already in existence.

-Being professional and having a clear idea: Demonstrate you are ready to look after a space or hold a public space responsibly.
-Looking after a space open to the public develops professional skills and business practice, but we need to have confidence you are ready.
+Being professional and having a clear idea: Applicants should demonstrate they are ready to look after a space or hold a public space responsibly.
+Looking after a space open to the public develops professional skills and business practice, but UDB needs to have confidence you are ready.

-Pay attention to context: Projects should demonstrate an awareness of Wellington City’s current usages, issues and history.
-Think about where it might best be located and interaction with its neighbourhood and existing uses.
+Pay attention to context: Projects should demonstrate an awareness of current usages, issues and history.
+Applicants should think about where it might best be located and interaction with its neighbourhood and existing uses.

-Representation: We wish to increase the visibility of mana whenua in the city and the connection between the city and the history of the land it is placed on.
-We're also committed to ensuring the city better reflects the diversity of its people.
-Consider how your project represents these elements.
+Representation: We wished to increase the visibility of mana whenua in the city and the connection between the city and the history of the land it is placed on.
+We've also been committed to ensuring the city better reflects the diversity of its people.
+Applicants were asked to consider how their project represents these elements.

-Existing Relocating Projects: Projects that involve relocating from an existing rented space in Wellington city are not eligible.
+Existing Relocating Projects: Projects that involve relocating from an existing rented space in Wellington city have not been eligible.
 We do not want to undermine existing businesses and tenancies.
-We prioritise new projects and initiatives.
+We have prioritised new projects and initiatives.